Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 In this article, I will show what this approach is all about, how it helped me solve my original issue, as well as some other scenarios where I think it may be useful.

-## Fluency
+## Fluent interfaces

-In object-oriented programming, _fluent interface_ design is a popular pattern for building convenient and flexible interaction layers.
-Its core idea revolves around using method chaining to express behaviors in a form of a continuous flow of simple human-readable instructions.
+In object-oriented programming, _fluent interface_ design is a popular pattern for building flexible and convenient interfaces.
+Its core idea revolves around using method chaining to express interactions through a continuous flow of human-readable instructions.

-Fluent interfaces are commonly used when modeling complex operations that rely on a large set of (often optional) input parameters.
-Instead of supplying all inputs in a single transaction, this pattern can be used to split the configuration up into multiple deferred steps, making the experience much smoother.
+Among other things, this pattern is commonly used to simplify operations that rely on large sets of (potentially optional) input parameters.
+Instead of expecting all of the inputs upfront, interfaces designed in a fluent manner provide a way to configure each of the relevant aspects separately from each other.

-As an example, consider the sample code below:
+As an example, let's consider the following example:

 ```csharp
 var result = RunCommand(